-Ready yet? 🚀 See, below, how to buy Vanguard ETFs in 10 mins.
+Ready yet? 🚀 See, below, how to buy Vanguard ETFs.

 Good Vanguard ETFs to buy are plentiful.
 In fact, here’s a guide from eToro on how to buy a Vanguard exchange-traded fund.

 - Select a service to use.
 For new traders, we recommend eToro (check out eToro) because of how simple it is to use.
-A provider like eToro allows you to open a savings account and invest in mutual funds and exchange-traded funds.
+A provider like eToro allows you to open a savings account and invest in exchange-traded funds.